Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-\begin{enumerate} \item[(0)] Rank 0 stranded graphs are simple graphs made with only points as vertices and no edges.
+\quad (0) Rank 0 stranded or tensor graphs are abstract graphs made with only vertex points as rank 0 stranded vertices, no stranded edges, and possibly with trivial circles.

-\item[(1)] Rank 1 stranded graphs as for vertices segments (note that any pre-flag reduces to a point and, in order to form a connected collection, one has to consider a unique segment between two pre-flags) and for edges segments as well.
-Such rank 1 stranded graphs cannot be directly identified with simple graphs in the sense of Definition \ref{def:graph}.
-They can be viewed as simple graphs if one collapses all vertices to points.
-Hence, neither rank 0 nor rank 1 stranded graphs allows to define simple graphs in general.
-In fact, for any rank $D$, the simple graph structure cannot be directly achieved without using the collapsing procedure described above.
+\quad (1) Rank 1 stranded/tensor graphs have both stranded vertices and edges like segments (possibly with additional trivial circles).
+Note that the connectivity condition implies that a rank 1 stranded vertex can only have $n=0$ (hence is a trivial circle) or $n=1$ (hence have two pre-edges of size 1).
+Such rank 1 stranded graphs cannot be directly identified with abstract graphs.
+Hence, neither rank 0 nor rank 1 stranded graphs define abstract graphs in general.
+Abstract graphs can be directly obtained from rank $D$ stranded graph through the collapsing procedure described above, hence using the underlying graph.

+\quad (2) Ribbon graphs, in the sense of Definition \ref{def:ribbongraph}, are in one-to-one correspondence with certain rank 2 stranded graphs.
+In the following, we show (a) how to construct the rank 2 stranded graph corresponding to a ribbon graph and (b) prove that two equivalent ribbon graphs lead to two equivalent rank 2 stranded graphs in the sense identified above.